Posted by marilynch

 If you’ve missed being introduced to the project: H-E-R stands for Hotels (and other lodging), Educational attractions and entertainment venues, and Restaurants (and other food and beverage service—which is right where the wineries fit in).

-These Monterey County visionaries—foreseeing a popular cycling route along the Monterey County vineyards trail—are blazing that trail by giving discounts not only on tasting room fees but on all wine sales to cyclists on Thursdays.
+Wineries who are among the early leaders are Monterey County visionaries—they can foresee a popular cycling route along the Monterey County vineyards trail.
+They are blazing that trail by giving discounts not only on tasting room fees but on all wine sales to cyclists on Thursdays.

 All participants are listed in a new clickable map/database.
 There you’ll find the new listing format for